 Keyword Description Example values Comment

-DELAY Time, in minutes or minutes:seconds, to 1 One minute.
+DELAY Time, in minutes or minutes:seconds, to 1 One minute after

 delay before sending first time.
+This is Dire Wolf starts.

+relative to when Dire Wolf is started.

 Default is 1 minute.
 0:30 Half minute.

+SLOT Time, in minutes or minutes:seconds, to 1:30 90 seconds after

+transmit after the top of the hour. the top of the

+If this is specified, it overrides any DELAY hour.

+setting.

 EVERY Time, in minutes or minutes:seconds, 10 Ten minutes.

 between transmissions.
 9:45 9 3⁄4 minutes

 Default is 10 minutes.

 Use an extremely long interval (like

 1000000 for around two years) here to get

 a one time transmission.

 SENDTO Radio channel for transmission or "IG" to 1 Second radio

 send to Internet Gateway. channel.

-Default is the first, or only, radio channel 0.
-IG Internet Gateway.
+Default is the first, or only, radio channel IG Internet Gateway.

+0.

 R0 Simulated channel

-"R" followed by a number simulates signal received on that channel.
-0 reception.
+"R" followed by a number simulates signal 0 reception.

+received on that channel.

 DEST Explicit destination field for AX.25 packet.
 CQ "SPEECH",

 Normally you will want the default which "MORSE", and

 identifies the software version.
 "DTMF" are special

 cases explained

 later.

 VIA Digipeater path.
 WIDE1-1 Upper case only.

 Default none.
 WIDE1-1,WIDE2-1 No spaces.

 MESSAGING Set the APRS Messaging attribute for a 0 Default value.

-position report. i.e. Data Type Indicator will be "=" instead of "!"
-1 Set attribute.
+position report. i.e. Data Type Indicator 1 Set attribute.

+will be "=" instead of "!"

 OBJNAME Name for object, up to 9 characters.
 EOC Any printable

 Applies only to O BEACON.
 Hamfest characters

 including

 embedded spaces.

 LAT Latitude in signed decimal degrees 42.619 Both examples are

 (negative for south) or degrees ^ minutes 42^37.14N equivalent.

 hemisphere.

 LONG Longitude in signed decimal degrees -71.34717 Both examples are

-(negative for west) or degrees ^ minutes 71^20.83W equivalent.
+(negative for west) or degrees ^ minutes hemisphere.
+71^20.83W equivalent.

-hemisphere.

 ZONE Zone with latitude band for UTM 19T

 coordinates.

 EASTING UTM coordinate.
 307504

 NORTHING UTM coordinate.
 4721177

 ALTITUDE Altitude in meters.
 90

 or ALT

 SYMBOL Two different styles are available: S# More details

 (a) Exactly two characters specifying "Jet ski" below.

 symbol table / overlay and the

 symbol code.

 (b) A substring of the description.

 OVERLAY A single upper case letter or digit overlay S

 character.

 POWER Transmitter power in watts.
 50

 HEIGHT Antenna height in feet.
 20

 GAIN Antenna gain in dBi.
 6

 DIR One of 8 directions, N, NE, E, SE, S, SW, W, NE

 or NW, for a directional antenna.
 Default

 is omni-directional.

 FREQ Where to contact you by voice or radio 146.955

 frequency for some other entity.
 MHz.

 TONE CTCSS tone required for specified radio 74.4

 frequency.
 Hz.

 OFFSET Transmit offset in MHz. -0.60 MHz.

 COMMENT Name, location, announcements, etc.

 COMMENTCMD Run specified command and insert result rxR'J>+!(Original intention

 after the fixed part of comment. was to insert base

 91 compressed

 telemetry.

 COMPRESS Use 1 for compressed format.
 0 Human readable.

 Note that power/height/gain gets 1 Compressed.

 converted to single radio range value in

 the compressed format.